ember-animation/liquid-fire/README.md

  - app: is code that's loaded directly into the user's application
  - addon: is code that can be imported by the user from the `liquid-fire` namespace
  - tests/dummy: is the testing, demo, and documentation application
- - packaging: extra tooling for building non-ember-cli releases

 ### Selecting Ember Versions

-Liquid Fire is tested against release, beta, and canary versions of Ember.
-While developing Liquid Fire, you can switch to a different Ember environment by using [ember-try](https://github.com/kategengler/ember-try)'s `ember try ember-1.11.0` script.

-After running this command and re-running `ember serve`, the ember-cli server (and QUnit test suite) will be running against Ember Canary + HTMLBars.
+Liquid Fire is tested against many versions of Ember using [ember-try](https://github.com/ember-cli/ember-try).
+The oldest supported version is listed in `versionCompatibility` in `package.json`, and in CI we test every minor release since then, through beta and canary.